alexander-svendsen/WallMan/README.txt

     - for windows:
         - run the server.bat file

-2. start up game instances (WARNING: you will need to configure the scripts first):
+2. start up game instances (WARNING: you will need to configure the script first):
     - for linux:
         - run the game.sh file
     - for windows: